LCAS/chatbot_oa/README.md

 # chatbot_outreach_activity

-** Note: go to the branch `final` to get the files and model you should have once the activity is finished **
+**Note**: the branch `final` contains the files and model you should obtain once you have finished all the activity's steps